anusha-murali/anusha-murali.github.io/dp.md

     r[n] = q
     return q
 ```
+**Runtime**:

 ### Solution 3: Dynamic Programming Bottom-up Approach

 In the bottom-up approach, we solve the sub-problems of sizes $i = 0, 1, \ldots, n$ in increasing order.
 Hence, when a problem of size $k$ is encountered, it can make use of all the sub-problems of size $i < k$, as they have been already been computed.
+The results of the subproblems are saved in the revenue array $r$, where we initialize $r[0] = 0$ as there is no revenue from a rod of lengh 0.

 ```
 def cutRod(p, n):